Newman & George Eliot

 I aspire to give no more than a faithful account of men and things as they have mirrored themselves in my mind.
 The mirror is doubtless defective; the outlines will sometimes be disturbed, the reflection faint or confused; but I feel as much bound to tell you as precisely as I can what that reflection is, as if I were in the witness-box narrating my experience on oath.

-Silas Marner captures Newman’s own interest in the Illative Sense, the idea that we come to believe things not through logic alone, but through a combination of experience, feeling, and personal history.
-Silas does not find his way back to faith through a theological argument.
-He finds it through the kindness of his neighbour, Dolly Winthrop, and the simple duty of raising a child.
-Newman, who was for many years an exile from Oxford and from his friends in the Church of England after his conversion, understood the pain of being cast out by the community he once loved.
-He understood Eliot’s insight that a person’s faith is often tied to their sense of belonging.
+Newman, who was himself for many years an exile from Oxford and from his friends in the Church of England after his conversion, understood the pain of being cast out by the community he once loved.
+He understood Eliot’s insight that a person’s faith is often tied to a sense of belonging to a particular place and particular people.
 Newman preferred Eliot’s earlier works because they felt more providential.
-Where Middlemarch can feel cynical or bleak, Silas Marner suggests a world that has a way of balancing the scales, that love can actually heal the damage done by injustice and a loss of faith.
+Where Middlemarch felt austere, even cynical or bleak, Silas Marner suggests a world that has a way of balancing the scales, that love can actually heal the damage done by injustice and loss of faith.
 Silas Marner is the Newmanesque character who actually finds his way home, back to his community of faith.

 Leave a comment